breaded-xyz/alphasim/README.md

 The inputs are the natural outputs of a typical quant research process: dataframes of asset prices and weights.

-Trade costs are optimised using a the 'trade buffer' heuristic (see the rsims repo).
+Trade costs are optimised using a 'trade buffer' heuristic (see the rsims repo).

 See the notebook in the vignettes directory for an example backtest of a classic 60/40 portfolio.